syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/render-ej2-pdf-viewer-in-blazor.md

 ```

-**Step 2:** Add the following code to render the Js component in the blazor to the newly added JS file.
+**Step 2:** Add the following code to render the JS component in the blazor to the newly added JS file.

 ```javascript